marcoromanelli-github/docs/help/writing-support-requests.md

 ## Never send support requests directly to staff members

 Please do not contact your cluster administrator directly.
-Always send requests and inquiries to <support@starhpc.hofstra.io> for the quickest response.
-On <support@starhpc.hofstra.io>, requests get tracked and have higher visibility.
-Some of our staff members only work part time.
-Sending the request to <support@starhpc.hofstra.io> makes sure that somebody will pick it up.
-Please note in the request that it is for Star, as there are other systems that are managed by us.
+Please visit the [GitHub Issue Tracker](https://github.com/StarHPC/Issues) first, as there are different issue templates provided for various queries.

 ## Please do not treat us as "Let me Google that for you" assistants